 Aviators and Aviation in Kansas

 Kansas provided American aviation with some of its greatest pioneers in the early years of the 20th century.
 Wichita, in south central Kansas, has been called the "air capitol of the world," producing airplanes for individuals and the military.
 Barnstormers, manufacturers, record setters, and astronauts have called Kansas home, including some of the more well-known pioneers—Clyde Cessna, A. K. Longren, Glenn Martin, Lloyd Stearman, Amelia Earhart, and Walter and Olive Beech.
+Aviator Charles Lindbergh lived in the Bird City area from 1922 to 1923 when he was a barnstormer.
 Learn more about some of those aviators and their stories.

 Entry: Aviators and Aviation in Kansas